Category Archives: Former Monarchies

 • Princess Pauline of Lippe (1834 – 1906)

 Leopold studied at the University of Bonn and served as an officer in the Prussian Gardes du Corps, the personal bodyguard of the King of Prussia.
-Upon the death of his father on January 1, 1851, Leopold became Leopold III, Prince of Lippe.
+When his father died on January 1, 1851, Leopold became Leopold III, Prince of Lippe.
 A year later, on April 17, 1852, Leopold married Princess Elisabeth of Schwarzburg-Rudolstadt in Rudolstadt, Principality of Schwarzburg-Rudolstadt, now in the German state of Thuringia.
 Elisabeth was the daughter of Albrecht, the sovereign Prince of Schwarzburg-Rudolstadt, and Princess Augusta Luise of Solms-Braunfel.
 The marriage of Leopold and Elisabeth was childless.

-Leopold opposed the liberal reforms, more participation in government and democracy, that resulted from the German revolutions of 1848–49.
+Leopold opposed the liberal reforms and the participation in government and democracy that resulted from the German revolutions of 1848–49.
 He dissolved the state parliament, repealed the constitution of 1849, and reintroduced the constitution of 1836.
 He then replaced his cabinet councilors with conservatives.
-Leopold’s position was that he had neither initiated nor approved, let alone sworn to, the constitution forced by the revolution.
+Leopold’s position was that he had not initiated, approved, or swore to the constitution forced by the revolution.
 The constitutional dispute continued and the rift between conservatives and liberals, between town and country, deepened.
 This certainly hurt Leopold who was considered affable and friendly.

 The Mausoleum on the Büchenberg in Detmold that Leopold III had built; Credit – Von Tsungam – Eigenes Werk, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=18903057

 On December 8, 1875, Leopold III, Prince of Lippe, aged 54, died in Detmold after suffering a stroke and was succeeded by his brother Woldemar.
 He was buried at the Mausoleum on the Büchenberg (link in German) in Detmold, Principality of Lippe, now in the German state of North Rhine-Westphalia.
 For many years, the Church of the Redeemer (link in German) in Detmold served as the burial site for the House of Lippe.
-However, by the time Leopold III came to the throne in 1851, there was no room left, and some coffins were being stacked while others were being stored in the basement of the church.
-This led to Leopold III having the Mausoleum on the Büchenberg built.
+However, by the time Leopold III came to the throne in 1851, there was no room left, and some coffins were being stacked while others were being stored in the church basement.
+This led to Leopold III building the Mausoleum on the Büchenberg.
 The remains of several members of the princely family were moved from the Church of the Redeemer to the new Mausoleum after its completion in 1855.
 Leopold III’s wife Elisabeth survived him by twenty-one years, dying in 1896 at the age of 63, and was buried with her husband.

 Crypt in the Mausoleum on the Büchenberg; Credit – Von unbekannt / Tsungam – Foto: Eigenes Werk; Infotafel: Freunde der Residenz Detmold, Gemeinfrei, https://commons.wikimedia.org/w/index.php?curid=20182639